 We market products through creative marketing communications, our catalogs, our web sites, industry magazines, and national trade shows.
-We also use direct e-mail and printed material to introduce new products and upgrades, to cross-sell products to current customers, and to educate and inform.
+We also use direct e-mail and printed material to introduce new products and upgrades, to cross-sell products to current customers, and to educate and inform existing and potential customers.
 We believe that our catalogs are important marketing vehicles for software publishers and manufacturers.
 These catalogs provide a cost-effective and service-oriented means to market, sell and fulfill software products.

+The Company had two major customers that accounted for more than 10% of total sales for 2009.
+For the year ended December 31, 2009, CDW and Software House International accounted for 10.5% and 10.7% of consolidated net sales, respectively.
+These same customers accounted for 11.3% and 4.1% of total net accounts receivable as of December 31, 2009.
 The Company had no major customers that accounted for more than 10% of total sales for 2008.
-One customer, CDW Corporation, accounted for 10.9%, and 15.8% of consolidated net sales in 2007 and 2006, respectively.
-Our top five customers accounted for 31%, 28%, and 28% of consolidated net sales in 2008, 2007 and 2006, respectively.
+One customer, CDW Corporation, accounted for 10.9%, of consolidated net sales in 2007.
+Our top five customers accounted for 36%, 31%, and 28% of consolidated net sales in 2009, 2008 and 2007, respectively.
 The Company generally ships products within 48 hours of confirming a customer's order.
 This allows for minimum backlog in the business.

-Sales in Canada represented 11% of our consolidated revenues in 2008 as compared to 13% in 2007, and 13% in 2006.
+Sales in Canada represented 8% of our consolidated revenues in 2009 as compared to 11% in 2008, and 13% in 2007.
 For geographic financial information, please refer to Note 10 in the Notes to our Consolidated Financial Statements.